PushyamiKaveti/distributed_systems/lab1_cs7610/README.md

   ./prj1_ds -p 22222 -h ../../hostnames.txt -c 1-s 1 -l ../../file.txt

 * here -s is the number of messages after which the snap shot should be instantiated and the value musst be less than -c argument.
+* for port number any port except for 33333 can be used.
+In the code this port is used for listening to new TCP connections for snapshot algorithm.

 ---------------------------------------------------------
 LOSS FILE DETAILS